Worklytics/psoxy/docs/aws/protips.md

 So in our AWS example, you can use these to enable logging, for example, you could do something like
 this: (YMMV, syntax etc should be tested)

+See `s3-extra-sec.tf` in example repo from v0.4.58+ for example code you can uncomment and modify.

 ```hcl
 locals {
     # Gather buckets created by the various terraform modules